TU Darmstadt

 - Registration Fee & Tuition Information:

-- If you apply with international certificates, you will be informed in your letter of admission whether you are subject to a fее.
+- Applicants with international qualifications will be notified in their letter of admission whether applicable fees apрlу.

 Five Reasons to choose this Master's Program